Debobiswas/RedditStoryScraper/README.md

 pip install -r requirements.txt
 ```

-This will install all required packages, including `yt-dlp` for downloading background videos.
+This will install all required packages. `yt-dlp` is listed in `requirements.txt`, so it will be installed if it's not already available.

 3. Provide API keys by creating a `.env` file.
 See existing `.env` for the required fields.
 4. Run the application: